nervosnetwork/mandrake/README.md

 ### macOS desktop:

 *Warning: macOS desktop support is experimental.
-We are only aiming to support web for the initial release*
+We are only aiming to support web for the initial release.*

 ```shell
 flutter channel dev